TimmHess/UnrealImageCapture/README.md

 #

 # Known Issues
 The `IImageWrapperModule`'s wrapping of the data is still done in GameThread rather than in a async call, which can actually consume more runtime than the saving to disk.
-Simply pushing the WrapperModule into the async proocedure does suffice since 1) it is a shared pointer, 2) the `ImageWrapperModule.CreateImageWrapper(...)` needs to be called from GameThread.
+Simply pushing the WrapperModule into the async procedure does suffice since 1) it is a shared pointer, 2) the `ImageWrapperModule.CreateImageWrapper(...)` needs to be called from GameThread.
 I am grateful for any ideas on that..

 It is possible that an image is saved every game tick at high fps.
 If saving to disk is actually slower than the delta time of the game tick another call to the shared IImageWrapper is made while its buffer is read for saving to disk.
 This results in a game crash.
 This should be fixable by adding semaphores, I just did not have the time to test this yet.